HL7/fhir-shorthand/input/pagecontent/index.md

 1. [FHIR Shorthand Overview](index.html) (this chapter) -- Introduction to FSH and SUSHI _(informative content)_.
 1. [FHIR Shorthand Tutorial](tutorial.html) -- A step-by-step hands-on introduction to producing an IG with FHIR Shorthand and SUSHI _(informative content)_.
 1. [FHIR Shorthand Language Reference](reference.html) -- The syntax and usage of the FHIR Shorthand language _(normative content)_.
-1. [SUSHI User Guide](sushi.html) -- A guide to producing an IG from FSH files using SUSHI compiler and the HL7 IG Publishing tool _(informative content)_.
+1. [SUSHI User Guide](sushi.html) -- A guide to producing an Implementation Guide (IG) from FSH files using SUSHI compiler and the HL7 IG Publishing tool _(informative content)_.

 In addition, the IG includes several downloads, including a [Quick Reference Sheet](FSHQuickReference.pdf) and [zip file](fsh-tutorial-master.zip) for the FSH Tutorial _(informative content)_.